-Apple Inc. (NASDAQ:AAPLC) just reported its first revenue decline in more than 10 years.
+Apple Inc. (NASDAQ:AAPLB) just reported its first revenue decline in more than 10 years.
 It also reported its first iPhone sales decline – ever.
 In addition, the company missed Wall Street estimates by what some are describing as “shockingly wide margins.”

 Does this mean Apple is finished?
 Hardly, say most.
 That doesn’t mean it won’t get worse before it gets better.
 One Apple insider predicted the upcoming iPhone 7 might be a “boring” update that leads to further sales declines.